 GCADV engages communities, organizations, and systems across Georgia to create change in the prevention, intervention, and response to domestic violence.
 We help to build the capacity of our member organizations, partners, and allies to ensure safe, compassionate, inclusive, and accessible services to survivors and their children exposed to violence.
-GCADV does this through its core programs:
+GCADV does this through four core pathways:

 - Training: Providing comprehensive survivor focused training to domestic violence programs, first responders, healthcare providers, and others.
 Topics include economic abuse, danger assessment and safety planning, teen dating violence, trauma-informed care, and faith and domestic violence.